GIVING PUBLIC COPYRIGHT-FREE ACCESS

 SOME OF WORLD’S MOST INCREDIBLE HERITAGE OBJECTS

-across the world, including the famed Smithsonian Institution, to give the public free and uncopyrighted access to enjoy, download and re-imagine 3D scans of some of the world’s most incredible historic artefacts, fossils and works of art.
+The Scottish Maritime Museum has joined with 28 museums and cultural organisations across the world, including the famed Smithsonian Institution, to give the public free and uncopyrighted access to enjoy, download and re-imagine 3D scans of some of the world’s most incredible historic artefacts, fossils and works of art.

 Through the innovative open access initiative on the Sketchfab website, everyone, from artists, filmmakers and teachers through to hobbyists and students, can download, manipulate and use 1,700 3D scans commercially or non-commercially for free and without seeking permission or giving credit.